 Another thing to look out for with the changing weather is the low sun and sunsets.
 When driving with low sun make sure your windscreen is clear from any smears.
 In the dazzling sun a dirty windscreen can look a lot worse.
 Make sure to use your screen wash and wipers to keep your windscreen clean and your vision clear.

 As it gets colder watch out for frost on your windscreen.
 Use your demister and windscreen wipers to clear the frost completely before you start your journey.
 Your vision must not be impaired by anything whilst driving.

-With the start of schools in September watch out for more children walking and cycling to and from school in rush hour.
+With the restart of the academic year and school watch out for more children walking and cycling to and from school in rush hour.
 The roads surrounding schools will undoubtedly be busier so makes sure you drive accordingly.
 Look out for more people at crossings and big groups of children on the pavements, they may not be paying attention to the cars on the roads.

 As with every time of year make sure your tyres are in good condition.
 Check that the tread is the correct depth and legal, you can easily check this by using a 20p piece.
 Don’t know how to do this?
 Check out our full tyre guide.
 Also check the general condition of the tyre and your tyre pressures.

 You should also be making regular engine checks, this is to ensure you have the right level of oil, coolant and water.
 If you are unsure how to check these things you can consult your manual or our guide.